How do I apply for a grant?

-We will endeavour to let you know the outcome of the application no later than 2 weeks after Therium Access’ Board meeting (at the end of every June and October).
+We will endeavour to let you know the outcome of the application no later than 2 weeks after Therium Access’ Board meeting (in the first week of July and November).

 For urgent applications, we will endeavour to respond to your email within one week of receipt of your email.
 A final decision is likely to take at least 2-3 weeks.

 Please note that decisions by Therium Access are final and there is no appeal, but you may re-apply at a later date.

-Please also note that Therium Access has limited funds available, and a grant is not guaranteed even if a case or project falls within the Mission Statement and Grant Criteria.
+Please also note that Therium Access has limited funds available, and a grant is not guaranteed even if a case, organisation or project falls within the Mission Statement, Grant Criteria and Priorities (if any).
 Therium Access retains absolute discretion in determining its criteria, process, and whether to make a grant at any time, including any and all details (such as the amount) of a grant.

 Where a grant application is successful, we will need to execute a Grant Agreement between Therium Access and yourselves.
 This agreement will include a requirement to report progress to us every 6 months and may include conditions precedent which need to be satisfied prior to any funds being made available.

 For cases, we will then transfer the agreed funds to your lawyer’s or barrister’s client account (as a lump sum or in instalments).

-For projects, we will then transfer the agreed funds to the organisation’s bank account (as a lump sum or in instalments).
+For organisations/projects, we will then transfer the agreed funds to the organisation’s bank account (as a lump sum or in instalments).
 We will not transfer the funds to any other account.

-Following that, we will be in touch every 6 months to request an update on the case or project’s progress.
+Following that, we will be in touch every 6 months to request an update on the grant’s progress.
 It is also expected that you will inform us of any significant developments as they arise.
 At the end of the grant, we will also ask you to provide a brief report with your feedback and which reflects on the grant.

 Therium Access will not usually provide feedback on unsuccessful applications.
 However, where a grant application which has progressed to the Detailed Due Diligence stage is unsuccessful, Therium Access may provide feedback to the applicant explaining why their application was unsuccessful.